roesel1/SEN9110-G14/README.md

 ### Purpose:

-The data and the model are created for a project in the cSEN9110 Simulation Masterclass course of the TU Delft.
-Code is created to fulfill the paper assignment and the simulation assignments.
+The data and the model are created for a project in the SEN9110 Simulation Masterclass course of the TU Delft.
+Code is created to fulfil the paper assignment and the simulation assignments.

 ### General information: